 3. How many employees does your business have?

-If you employ three or more employees, you’re required by Georgia law to hold workers’ compensation insurance.
-The amount of payroll that you have impacts the cost of that workers’ comp insurance.
-So do the claims that your business has (claims tend to make your insurance rates go up.)
+Depending on your business and the number of employees you have, you could be required by Georgia law to hold workers’ comp insurance.
+The claims that your business has could also affect your insurance rates (claims tend to make your insurance rates go up.)
 Again, the risks that your business faces impact your workers’ comp rates.
 The more risk your employees face, the more you’ll pay for your insurance.

 4. The type of insurance that you need.